 Trail description

 The Sea to Sky Trail cuts a spectacular 180-kilometer path through the Vancouver Coast Mountains from Squamish to D'Arcy, forming part of the renowned Sea to Sky Corridor.
-This isn't your typical single-track hiking experience—it's a multi-use recreational trail that opens up some of British Columbia's most diverse and accessible mountain terrain to hikers of every skill level.
+This multi-use recreational trail connects the communities of Whistler and Pemberton and is designated as a section of the Trans Canada Trail.
+Unlike typical hiking trails with uniform difficulty, the Sea to Sky offers dramatically varied experiences ranging from easy, family-friendly sections to challenging terrain for experienced hikers.

 Trail Character and Terrain

-The Sea to Sky Trail's genius lies in its multiple entry points and varied difficulty levels.
+The Sea to Sky Trail's greatest strength is its flexibility.
 Rather than committing to the full 180-kilometer distance, you can select sections that match your ambitions and available time.
-The trail surface varies from well-maintained gravel paths suitable for families to more challenging single-track sections that will test experienced hikers with technical terrain and significant elevation gains.
+The trail surface varies from well-maintained gravel paths suitable for families to more technical single-track sections.

-For a gentler experience, the sections around Alice Lake Provincial Park offer relatively flat terrain through mixed forest, while the paths near Whistler's Lost Lake provide easy walking with stunning mountain reflections.
-These family-friendly segments feature well-groomed surfaces and shorter distances perfect for introducing children to mountain hiking without overwhelming them.
+Easy Sections: Much of the trail features minimal elevation gain and rolling terrain, making it excellent for those getting into hiking.
+The sections around Alice Lake Provincial Park offer relatively flat terrain through mixed forest, while paths near Whistler's Lost Lake provide easy walking with stunning mountain reflections.
+These family-friendly segments feature well-groomed surfaces and shorter distances perfect for introducing children to mountain hiking.

 The trail's engineering is particularly impressive where it navigates challenging topography.
 Wooden boardwalks carry you over wetland areas and creek crossings, while strategically placed switchbacks make steep sections manageable.
 Rock steps and reinforced trail edges prevent erosion while maintaining the natural feel of the mountain environment.